-Jumpshot’s clickstream-based solutions provide personal finance organizations with greater insight into their customers and the competition, from benchmarking search performance, identifying behavioral differences among brokerage firms, analyzing cross-domain visitation for banking sites, understanding path-to-quote for auto insurance, and more.
+Jumpshot’s online behavioral data solutions provide personal finance organizations with greater insight into their customers and the competition, from benchmarking search performance, identifying behavioral differences among brokerage firms, analyzing cross-domain visitation for banking sites, understanding path-to-quote for auto insurance, and more.

-A competitive clickstream analysis of the full Path-to-Quote funnels of auto insurance providers shows that while Geico has the highest share of traffic, Progressive dominates the market.
+A competitive online behavioral analysis of the full Path-to-Quote funnels of auto insurance providers shows that while Geico has the highest share of traffic, Progressive dominates the market.

 36% – Geico has the largest share of traffic